Continuity of Lyapunov exponents for non-uniformly fiber-bunched cocycles: Introduction

 We remark that the existence of a uniform stable holonomy in Theorem A cannot be removed.
 In fact, the example of dis\-con\-ti\-nu\-i\-ty in \cite{BV} can be taken to be non-uniformly fiber-bunched.
 Therefore, we cannot expect continuity of the Lyapunov exponents to hold in the space of non-uniformly fiber-bunched cocycles without some extra hypotheses.

-In the following theorem, which is a consequence of the results developed to prove Theorem A, we analyze the particular case of locally constant cocycles.
+In the next result, which is a consequence of the tools developed to prove Theorem A, we analyze the particular case of locally constant cocycles.
 Let $\hat{f}$ be the left-shift map and $\hat{\mu}$ be a fully supported Bernoulli measure.

 \begin{theoB} Let $\hat{A}$ be a H\"older $SL(2,\mathbb{R})$-valued linear cocycle such that $\hat{A}$ is non-uniformly fiber-bunched, locally constant and irreducible.
 If $\hat{A}_k\to \hat{A}$ in the H\"older topology, then $\lambda_{+}(\hat{A}_k)\to \lambda_{+}(\hat{A})$. \end{theoB}